 For those of you who don’t know, AmeriCorps NCCC is an awesome national service program where you travel around the country in a 15-passenger van with a team of ten people, working for various nonprofit organizations and responding to natural disasters.

-You could say this experience primed us for living a vagabond existence out of a big van.
+You could say our experience in AmeriCorps primed us for living a vagabond existence out of a big van.

 When John’s service term was up, he packed his belongings and moved to St. Louis.
 But we didn’t stop traveling.
 Our passion for travel led us on many trips around the United States, as well as adventures in Thailand, Cambodia, Vietnam, and Ireland.